Moon1706/keptn-provisioning-npm/README.md

 import { provisioning } from "keptn-provisioning";

-// If you select this section will use port-forwarding and Keptn API token will get from K8s secrets const useKuberneresContexToConnect = true;
+// If you select this section will use port-forwarding and Keptn API token will get from K8s secrets const keptnResourcesInKubernetes = `{

-const keptnResourcesInKubernetes = `{
+  "enabled": true,
   "namespace": "keptn",
   "secret": "keptn-api-token",
   "service": "api-gateway-nginx"
 }`;

-// If you have public Keptn URL and `useKuberneresContexToConnect = false` please fill these settings const keptnAuth = `{
+// If you have public Keptn URL and `enabled = false` please fill these settings const keptnAuth = `{
   "keptnURL": "",
   "token": ""